U-228

 8 Jul 1943

-At 19.40 hours, the boat was attacked by a British Catalina aircraft (210 Sqdn RAF/G, pilot F/O D.H.
-Clarke) west of Portugal.
-The aircraft had used its depth charges in an attack on U-641 two hours earlier, but nevertheless made a strafing run on U-228 when she was spotted on the surface.
-Its gunners fired 240 rounds and saw hits all over the hull, while the Germans claimed observing AA hits on the aircraft before crash-diving.
+19.40 hrs, Atlantic W of Portugal: the boat was attacked by a British Catalina flying boat (RAF Sqdn 210/G, pilot F/O D.H.
+Clarke).
+The aircraft had used all its depth charges in an attack on U-641 two hours earlier, but made a strafing run on U-228 when she was spotted on the surface.
+Its gunners fired 240 rounds and saw hits all over the hull, while the Germans claimed to observe AA hits on the aircraft before they dived.
 They reported a Catalina probably shot down, but it was in fact undamaged.
 (Sources: Franks/Zimmerman)

 11 Jun 1944